krother/refactoring_tutorial/README.md

 2. modify the function call accordingly
 3. remove the booleans from the return values (the set is mutable). `visit_planet()` only returns `planet` and `destinations`.
 4. remove the booleans from the assigned return in `travel()` as well
-5. modify the function body to use the `in` operator when checking state, e.g. `if 'credits' in flags:`
+5. modify the function body to use the `in` operator when checking state, e.g. `if credits in flags:`
 6. modify the function body of `visit_planet()`.
-Whenever one of the booleans is modified, add to the set, e.g. `flags.add('crystal_found')`
+Whenever one of the booleans is modified, add to the set, e.g. `flags.add(game_end)`

 Finally, run the tests again.
 The tests should pass.